Millennium High School (New York City): History

-Millennium High School was founded in 2002 with a $500,000 grant from New Visions for Public Schools with money donated from the Bill & Melinda Gates Foundation, the Carnegie Corporation, and the Open Society Institute.
-Community Board 1 raised $14 million to build the school.
-The space within the building was made possible with several million dollars worth of grants from the federal government in 2003, as well as contributions from concerned groups such as New Visions for Public Schools, in an attempt to revitalize the lower Manhattan area following the September 11, 2001 attacks.
+Millennium High School was founded in 2002.
+Madelyn Wils, as chair of Manhattan Community Board 1, led an effort raising $16 million to build the school and coordinated planning and site construction.
+Additional funding included a $500,000 grant from New Visions for Public Schools with money donated from the Bill & Melinda Gates Foundation, and contributions from the Carnegie Corporation and the Open Society Institute.
+School site development was also made possible with several million dollars' worth of grants from the federal government in 2003 as part of an effort to revitalize the lower Manhattan area following the September 11, 2001 attacks.

 An "offshoot" or "sister" school, Millennium Brooklyn High School in Park Slope, was opened in 2011 with an aim to replicate the model of the Manhattan school.
 The Brooklyn school is controversial because its students are predominantly Asian and white, while it shares the John Jay Educational Campus with three other schools which serve mostly Black and Latino students, leading to accusations of segregation and unequal treatment.

 Campus

 The school occupies the 11th, 12th, and 13th floors of the former ITT building, in Lower Manhattan's Financial District.
 The interior is modern, colorful, open, cold, and well-lit.
 The design uses large rooms and gathering spaces more often than corridors and sealed doors, because of its location in an office building.
 Due to the limited space available, some classes take place in these open spaces of the school, rather than in a classroom.
 These spaces are equipped with Projectors and the needed facilities for classroom learning, effectively functioning as open-space classrooms.

-Millenium High School does not currently have a traditional school gymnasium and instead has an Exercise Machine gym on the 12th floor and a Multipurpose Room on the ground floor that is also used as an auditorium.
+Millennium High School does not currently have a traditional school gymnasium and instead has an Exercise Machine gym on the 12th floor and a Multipurpose Room on the ground floor that is also used as an auditorium.

 There are plans being made to expand to the fourteenth floor to accommodate overcrowding.